circleci/circleci-docs/jekyll/_cci2/language-python.md

 In the project you will find a commented CircleCI configuration file <a href="https://github.com/CircleCI-Public/circleci-demo-python-django/blob/master/.circleci/config.yml" target="_blank">`.circleci/config.yml`</a>.
 This file shows best practice for using CircleCI 2.0 with Python projects.

-## Alternative: Python Flask demo reference project
+## Alternative: Python Flask Demo Reference Project

 The [Project Walkthrough]({{ site.baseurl }}/2.0/project-walkthrough/) uses a Flask application: <https://github.com/CircleCI-Public/circleci-demo-python-flask>